Robert F. Davis Distinguished Lecture Series

 Nagoya University

 Professor Hiroshi Amano received a Doctor of Engineering from Nagoya University.
-He is the Director of the Center for Integrated Research of Future Electronics and a Professor at the Institute of Materials and Systems for Sustainability at Nagoya University.
+He is the Director of the Center for Integrated Research of Future Electronics and a Professor at the Institute of Materials and Systems for Sustainability.

 He shared the 2014 Nobel Prize in Physics with Prof. Isamu Akasaki and Prof. Shuji Nakamura “for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources.”
-He is currently developing technologies for the fabrication of high-efficiency power semiconductor development and new energy-saving devices at Nagoya University.
+He is currently developing technologies for fabricating high-efficiency power semiconductor development and new energy-saving devices at Nagoya University.

 Ramamoorthy Ramesh